TorMap/tormap/README.md

 it might be necessary to configure the datasource URL with an absolute path to ensure the correct working directory is used.

-#### IP to autonomous systems
+#### IP to Autonomous Systems

+TorMap uses previously imported Autonomous System (AS) data from `IP2Location` to get the AS of a Tor node's IP address.
+The mapping is done after a server descriptors file was processed and additionally every 12 hours (configurable).
 If you are not starting with a preprocessed TorMap DB you will need to import a CSV file containing autonomous systems into the local H2 database.
 It is advised to reimport a new CSV file every few months, to keep the IP ranges up to date.

 1. Create a free account at https://lite.ip2location.com/sign-up
 2. Download latest IPv4 CSV file from https://lite.ip2location.com/database-asn or use the CSV file located at `backend/database/ip2location/IP2LOCATION-LITE-ASN.CSV`
-3. Run following commands on the TorMap DB:
+3. Run command `./gradlew build` in `backend` directory
+4. Connect to a DB query console and run following commands:
     - `TRUNCATE TABLE AUTONOMOUS_SYSTEM;`
     - `INSERT INTO AUTONOMOUS_SYSTEM SELECT * FROM CSVREAD('<absolute_path_to_csv_file>');`

 #### IP to geo location

 TorMap uses a binary DB file from `IP2Location` to map IPv4 addresses of Tor nodes to geo locations.
+The mapping is applied when a consensus descriptor is being processed.
 It is advised to replace the binary file every few months, to keep the IP ranges up to date.

 1. Create a free account at https://lite.ip2location.com/sign-up
 2. Download latest IPv4 BIN file